If you’re ready to lower your $100 a month cable or satellite TV bill, Sling TV is one of the best options to consider.

 There are a number of live TV streaming options for under $40 per month to consider.
 They could be a great alternative if your existing provider is unwilling to negotiate a lower price.

 Starting at $25 per month, Sling TV offers dozens of cable and broadcast channels with no long-term contracts, hidden fees or rental equipment.

 I signed up for a 7-day free trial and was up and running in minutes!
 Here’s what I learned…

 Also for $25 per month, Sling Blue offers 45 channels, but it doesn’t include everything in Sling Orange.

-Here’s an example: You get ESPN with Sling Orange — the $20 plan — but it’s not part of Sling Blue, which does have NFL Network and other sports networks.
+Here’s an example: You get ESPN with Sling Orange, but that network isn’t part of Sling Blue, which does have NFL Network and other sports networks.